Protecting Your Superannuation

 Legal Disclaimer: I do not hold a Financial Advisor’s Licence and nothing in this article should be considered as recommending any particular course of action to anyone else.

-Nothing much happened in the last 9 months.
+The charts have been updated for the first quarter of 2017-18 financial year.
+Nothing much happening in the last 12 months.
 ProtectYourSuper is still in Property (its 'cash' alternative) waiting for a profitable switch into and out of shares so that Rule 3 becomes true.
-Results for last financial year are given below.
+Results for last financial year (2016-17) are given below.
 ProtectYourSuper continues to provide similar returns, over the last 9 years, as the Australian Super Shares and Australian Super Balanced funds but ProtectYourSuper has a much lower variation in return from year to year and so far has never had a negative return (lost money).

 Download the Free Software (runs on Windows, Mac, Linux, Solaris)